PRISM IRSF TEST NUMBER DATABASE - The most effective IRSF detection tool available.

 Some users prefer to download only the new numbers located each fortnight, so a separate download function is provided to download only the new numbers - numbers that are not already in the database.

 Any CSP's who wish to subscribe to PRISM, but do not have the benefit of an in-house Fraud Management System, or other Fraud Monitoring Tool should follow this link 'Information on PRISM Client' for information on this tool, which has been developed by FRSLABS specifically for analysing call records against the PRISM database.
 The PRISM Client has in-built code to actually identify Test Calls and IRSF traffic based on the A-NO used for Test Calls and Devices used by A-NO when making the test call.
 This is in addition to the smart rules filter which will generate an alarm once a Test number is called, with additional alarms when further calls to high risk destinations are completed.
 We are also able to recommend other low cost FMS Providers if a system is required.

 While other providers of IPRN databases are starting to enter the market, PRISM is without doubt the most complete and proven IPRN Database available, and does not require the purchase of any other vendor specific solutions to support it.
 PRISM can be used in association with any in-house or vendor supplied FMS, providing it has the ability to manage a 'B' number hotlist.

-YFCL is the owner and inventor of PRISM however it is now also being made available by other selected vendors.
+YFCL and FRSLABS are the owners and inventors of PRISM however it is now also being made available from other selected vendors.